 The Calibre Essay Prize is one of the world’s leading prizes for a new essay and it is now worth a total of $7,500.
 The Calibre Essay Prize, then known as the Calibre Prize for an Outstanding Essay, was first presented in 2007 to Elisabeth Holdsworth for her essay 'An die Nachgeborenen: For Those Who Come After' as part of a joint initiative between ABR and Copyright Agency's Cultural Fund.

-Entry have now closed for the 2018 Calibre Essay Prize (worth a total of $7,500).
+Entry are open for the 2019 Calibre Essay Prize (worth a total of $7,500).
 Click here for more information

-The 2018 judges are Andrea Goldsmith, Phillipa McGuinness, and Peter Rose (ABR Editor and CEO).
+The 2019 judges are J.M.
+Coetzee, Anna Funder, and Peter Rose (ABR Editor and CEO).
 Click here for more information about the judges.

 Please read our Frequently Asked Questions page before contacting us with queries about the Calibre Essay Prize.